galder12/cocoos/README.md

-# cocoos
-it is a currency
+Cocos2d-x is a suite of open-source, cross-platform, game-development tools used by millions of developers all over t…